keybase/go-updater/windows/README.md

+## Windows

-The running upd.exe expects to find prompter.hta in a subdirectory named prompter located in the same directory as upd.exe.
+The updater expects to find prompter.hta in a subdirectory named prompter located in the same directory as the updater executable (upd.exe).